 The Assistant Registrar (Admissions and Examinations), Mr Jack Hill, is located on the ground floor of the Chancellery.
-General enquirles should be directed to 3715.
-For information regarding examinations, including examination timetables and clash of examinations, contact the Administrative Officer, Mr John Grigg, phone 2143.
-The Assistant Registrar (Student Records, Higher Degrees and Scholarships), Mr Peter Wildblood is located on the ground floor of the Chancellery.
-For particular enquiries regarding the Student Records Unit, including illness and other matters affecting performance in examinations, academic statements, graduation ceremonies, prizes, release of examination results and variations to enrolment programs, phone 3711.
+General enquiries should be directed to 3715.
+For information regarding examinations, including examination timetables and clash of examinations, contact the Senior Administrative Officer, Mr John Grigg, phone 2143.

+The Assistant Registrar (Student Records and Scholarships - Undergraduate and Postgraduate).
+Mr Graham Mayne is located on the ground floor of the Chancellery.
+For particular enquiries regarding illness and other matters affecting performance in examinations and assessment, academic statements, graduation ceremonies, prizes, release of examination results and variations to enrolment programs, phone 3711.

-The Adviser for Prospective Students, Mrs Fay Lindsay, is located in the Chancellery and is available for personal interview.
+The Adviser for Prospective Students, Mrs Fav Lindsav, is located in the Chancellery and is available for personal interview.
 For an appointment phone 3453.

-The Assistant Registrar (Student Employment), Mr Jack Foley, is located in the Chancellery.
+The Assistant Registrar (Careers and Employment), Mr Jack Foley, is located in the Chancellery.
 Enquiries should be directed to 3259.

-The Housing Officer, Mrs Judy Hay, is located in the Student Amenities and Recreation Section in the huts at the foot of Basser Steps.
+The Off-campus Housing Officer, Mrs Judy Hay, is located in Room 148E in the Chancellery.
 For assistance in obtaining suitable lodgings phone 3260.